It’s time to heal from the past

 Do any of these feel true?

-• You don’t have many memories from childhood but you have anxiety and difficulty feeling connected in your closest relationships
+You don’t have many memories from childhood but you have anxiety and difficulty feeling connected in your closest relationships.

-• You try to not need much from others, you have learned it's best not to ask for help or depend on others.
+You try to not need much from others, you have learned it's best not to ask for help or depend on others.

-• You find yourself regularly confused and wondering if you are “crazy”, overly sensitive, or dramatic.
-It’s difficult for you to trust yourself, and your perspective.
+You find yourself regularly confused and wondering if you are “crazy”, overly sensitive, or dramatic.

-• For you, it’s not a pattern of relating that’s causing problems…It’s your body.
+For you, it’s not a pattern of relating that’s causing problems…It’s your body.
 You don’t know whether to trust or hate your body.
 Sometimes you feel both at the same time.

-• You have flashbacks, nightmares, or health issues that your doctor cannot find a medical cause for.
+You have flashbacks, nightmares, or health issues that your doctor cannot find a medical cause for.
 Perhaps a medical procedure or diagnosis changed your life in a split second.

-If this resonates, you are in the right place.
+You are in the right place.

-I know that can be a scary word to come to terms with…You might be saying, something like “my childhood wasn’t that bad…Or fill in the blank awful thing didn’t happen to me, this term, trauma doesn't apply to me, right?
-Well, because of how our brains are wired (for our survival and protection), trauma shows up in our lives as symptoms and not clear memories.
+I know that trauma can be a scary word to come to terms with…You might be saying, something like “my childhood wasn’t that bad”…Or fill in the blank awful thing didn’t happen to me, so this term, trauma doesn't apply to me, right?

 Ready to reset your thoughts, reclaim your body, and recalibrate emotions?